dfk-paris/DFKV-illustrations/README.md

-     ├── 1_data_reconciliation                   # Filling some of the missing IIIF and wikidata links of the database ├── 2_gallica_subset                        # Preparing a subset of data that will be used for testing ├── 3_illustration_detection                # Detecting the illustrations in the documents └── README.md
+     ├── 1_data_reconciliation                   # Filling some of the missing IIIF and wikidata links of the database ├── 2_gallica_subset                        # Preparing a subset of data that will be used for testing ├── 3_illustration_detection                # Detecting the illustrations in the documents ├── 4_illustration_extraction               # Extracting the illustrations in the documents └── README.md